janisgrikstas/PLC_ExtraCredit/README.md

 done automatically by the EZ compiler.
 For example, Number a = 5; Decimal b = a; will assign the value 5 to the number variable a, and then convert that value to a decimal and assign it to the decimal variable b.

-Precision: double values have greater precision than int values, meaning that they can represent a wider range of numbers with greater accuracy.
-This can be useful when working with decimal values, but it can also lead to rounding errors if the precision of a double value is not sufficient to represent a number accurately.
+Precision: decimal values have greater precision than number values, meaning that they can represent a wider range of numbers with greater accuracy.
+This can be useful when working with decimal values, but it can also lead to rounding errors if the precision of a decimal value is not sufficient to represent a number accurately.

 ### YesOrNo Rules
 ```
 yesorno yorn_name = true ;
 ```
-In EZ, a boolean is a data type that can have one of two possible values: true or false.
+In EZ, a yesorno is a data type that can have one of two possible values: true or false.
 It is commonly used to represent a condition that can either be true or false.
-For example, you might use a boolean to represent whether a certain condition has been met, or to represent whether a user has entered a valid input.
+For example, you might use a yesorno to represent whether a certain condition has been met, or to represent whether a user has entered a valid input.

 A yesorno must be declared before it can be used.
 This is done using the `YesOrNo` keyword, followed by the name of the YesOrNo variable.

-The value of a boolean can be checked using an `isthistrue` statement.
+The value of a yesorno can be checked using an `isthistrue` statement.
 More information on this structure can be found in Structure Rules section

 Two booleans can be combined using the `and` and `or` operators.